trankimhieu/Pipo-500px/README.md

 ```

 And after that, we need to sign OAuth every request.
 Because I use `Retrofit 2` so it is so easily with `interceptor`
-I inject an interceptor when create `OkHttp Client`
+I inject an interceptor when to create `OkHttp Client`

 ```
 //TODO: Save it in local memory